AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/dataPipelineBestPractices.md

   * If no such key is present in the source data, use a form of hashing to to create your own.
 Most database management systems come with hashing functions out of the box.
 * **Replacing existing rows with new values from the source row (upserting using a MERGE statement):**
   * Using a MERGE statement allows inserting/updating/deleting in a single atomic operation by using the unique record key.
   * For example, the below MERGE statement compares a source table to a target table based on a key column.
 If a target row is detected, it is updated.
-If a target row is not found, it is inserted.<br><br>
+If a target row is not found, it is inserted.

-    ```
+    ```SQL
     MERGE INTO target
     USING source
         ON source.key = target.key